jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-33.md

 mysterious third influence on account of which so many plants which have originally sprung up in the same soil and climate yet show such different forms and characters.
-172 The World as Will and Idea (Vol. 3 of 3)

 The great difference between the English, or more correctly the Chinese, garden and the old French, which is now always be- coming more rare, yet still exists in a few magnificent examples,